thorchain/Resources/Whitepapers/Bifrost-Protocol/whitepaper-en.md

 THORChain validators host Bitcoin full nodes and publish their Bitcoin public keys with HD derivation.
 Any user can then elect to create a bridge to THORChain by following the steps:
 1) Collect public addresses from `n` validators of their choosing
 2) Create a `m of n` multi-signature account
-3) Publish all bridge details on THORChain such as the address, confirmations required and nominated refresh cycle in blocks
+3) Publish all bridge details on THORChain such as the address, confirmations required and nominated refresh cycle in blocks, and linked coin (Bitcoin).

 THORChain validators will then start cycling through randomly chosen validators into the `m of n` multi-signature every cycle, and spending all held UTXOs to new multi-sigs:
 1) Randomly assign another validator to be a party, by creating a `m of n` multi-sig with the new validator replacing a random old validator